Battle of Haddon Rig: Location

 Haddon Rig is a large glacial ridge (rig) occupying gently sloping land between Sprouston and the River Tweed in the north, and Lempitlaw and the Cheviot Hills in the south.
 It is relatively flat on its summit which lies at around 160 m above sea level.
 The town of Kelso and settlement of Heiton lie 5 km to the west, and 7.5 km to the south-west respectively.

 William Roy depicted "a small medieval settlement at Hadden surrounded by agricultural land but there is no reference to Haddon Rig.
-However, it is named Crawford and Brooke's 1843 county map of Roxburghshire.
+However, it is named in Crawford and Brooke's 1843 county map of Roxburghshire.
 The First Edition Ordnance Survey (1859) map depicts a woodland plantation Haddonrig Wood, within an area of land called Haddon Rig.
 To the west of Haddon rig wood is a small circular area of woodland named Jockscairn plantation, the naming of which may have some association with the battle, or its commemoration.
 Immediately to the south of Haddon Rig is the old Kelso to Wooler Road (currently the B6396), which also appears on Roy's map and, which may have been used by raiding forces."